potatolondon/root/README.md

 npm run format
 ```

 ## Tooling configs

 For most of the tools, the configuration is in the `package.json` to minimize the amount of files in your project.

-If you customize the configuration a lot, you can consider moving them to individual files.

 ## Local Demo with `web-dev-server`